← Projects Smart Blinds on the Cheap: Hacking a Somfy Telis 4 RTS with an ESP32-C6

 Smart Blinds on the Cheap: Hacking a Somfy Telis 4 RTS with an ESP32-C6

-How I wired an ESP32-C6 into a Somfy Telis 4 RTS remote to control my blinds from Home Assistant — no RF module required.
+How I wired an ESP32-C6 into two Somfy remotes to control my blinds and awning from Home Assistant.
+No RF module required.

 April 3, 2026 Ongoing